 How to Earn More Money Freelancing (Even if You’re a Total Beginner)

 Since I began freelancing just over a year ago, I’ve had the opportunity to work with nearly a dozen high-growth startups and world-class experts.
-What’s more is that I’ve never had to negotiate for the premium prices I charge for my content marketing services, which is why I’d like to share some tips with you on how to start freelancing and how to make money doing so, even if you’re a complete beginner.
+And I’ve never had to negotiate for the premium prices I charge for my content marketing services, which is why I’d like to share some tips with you on how to start freelancing and how to make money doing so, even if you’re a complete beginner.

-Because I’ve done such an effective job of defining my value propositions, branding myself as an expert within my field, and getting my content in front of new target audiences, I now have a 3–6 month waiting list for new freelance clients.
+Because I’ve done such an effective job of defining my value propositions, branding myself as an expert within my field, and getting my freelance writing content in front of new target audiences, I now have a 3–6 month waiting list for new freelance clients and freelance jobs.

 However, that certainly didn’t happen overnight.
 My rapid success in the world of freelancing is the result of a LOT of strategic positioning, hours of hard work, and good timing.

-If you’re ready to get serious about freelancing and multiplying your self-employed income, here are my top twelve tips for earning more during your first year.
+If you’re ready to get serious about freelancing and multiplying your self-employed income, here are my top twelve tips for earning more during your first year doing freelance jobs.

 1. Choose a Niche

-If you’re new to freelancing, you might feel ready to take ANY paid work you can get your hands on.
+If your goal is to start freelancing, you might feel ready to take ANY paid work on Fiverr or Upwork you can get your hands on.
 But as you get deeper into your freelancing career, you’ll need to start being more strategic about the types of work you do and the clients you take on.

 You might be thinking: How can getting picky about the freelance work I do help me make MORE money?

-Because when you specialize, you become an expert in a specific field, and experts can charge more for their specialized services (there are expert and pro categories on Upwork and Fiverr too).
+When you specialize in a skillset, you become an expert in a specific field, and experts can charge more for their specialized services (there are expert and pro categories on Upwork and Fiverr too).

-So to expand this example to other fields, imagine you are just starting out as a web developer—you can get into a niche like migrating blogs to WordPress.
+To expand this example to other fields, imagine you are just starting out as a web developer — you can get into a niche like migrating blogs to WordPress.
 That means when someone searches for “help with migrating a blog to WordPress,” they can find you.
 This works for graphic designers as well: you can do graphic design specifically for WordPress.